-In China, pearls symbolize "genius in obscurity", or in our words, a diamond in the rough.
+In China, pearls symbolize "genius in obscurity," or in our words, a diamond in the rough.
 This metaphor is illustrated by the beautiful pearl hidden inside the unattractive oyster.
-Because of its pale, shimmering hue, the pearl has lunar, and therefore feminine, associations.
+Because of its pale, shimmering hue, the pearl has lunar, and therefore feminine, associations, In Chinese celestial cosmology, the moon represents the female principle or yin.
 Pearls also symbolize patience, purity, and peace.

 A number of factors determine the value of a pearl: